 - Daniels POE, near Heber City, Utah in eastern Utah, on US-40 has both east and westbound operations.
-Daniels has a supervisor and two qualified Level I inspectors and one Level III qualified agent. - Kanab POE, near Kanab, Utah, on US-89, both east and westbound operations is near the Arizona border.
+Daniels has a supervisor and three qualified Level I inspectors. - Kanab POE, near Kanab, Utah, on US-89, both east and westbound operations is near the Arizona border.
 Kanab has a supervisor, one Level III qualified agent and one Level I qualified inspector. - Monticello POE, near Monticello, Utah and the intersection of US-191 and US 491, in the south-central part of Utah near the Colorado border.
 Monticello has a supervisor and three Level I qualified inspectors.
 Monticello also utilizes 360 to allow qualified carriers to bypass the 2 miles each way trip down US 491 and remain on US 191. - Peerless POE near Price, Utah is located on Hwy 6, in central Utah and is our newest facility.
 Completed in Spring 2022, this facility is now able to operate eastbound and westbound.
-Peerless has two supervisors and a total of eight qualified agents and inspectors.
-Peerless will be equipped with 360, Prepass, and Drivewyze in Fall 2022.
+Peerless has two supervisors and a total of eight qualified agents and inspectors and is equipped with 360, Prepass, and Drivewyze.